aplatform64/aplatform64/docs/roles/stg_nfs_client.md

   - Create main mount point path
 - Deploy service.
 Packages are defined in the variable `stg_nfs_client_profiles`.
 - Provision mounts:
-  - create mount point
+  - Create mount point
-  - add entry to local fstab
+  - Add entry to local fstab
-  - set mount state (mounted,unmounted)
+  - Set mount state (mounted,unmounted)

 The **stg_nfs_client** Ansible-Role is part of the [A:Platform64](https://github.com/serdigital64/aplatform64) project and is available in the [storage](../collections/storage.md) Ansible-Collection.